ONSAS/ONSAS/docs/src/staticAeroLinearCantilever.md

 ```
 mesh.conecCell{ 1, 1 } = [ 0 1 1 0  1 ] ;
 ```
  Next the frame elements MEBI parameters are set.
 The frame material is the first material of `materials` struct, then $1$ is assigned.
 The second entry of the `elements` struct correspond to the frame element employed, so $2$ is set.
-Finally no BC and IC is required for this element, then $0$ is used.
+Finally no BC and no IC is required for this element, then $0$ is used.
 Consecutive nodes build the element so then the `mesh.conecCell` is:
 ```
 for i=1:numElements,
   mesh.conecCell{ i+1,1 } = [ 1 2 0 0  i i+1 ] ;